complex — Construct complex values from real and imaginary parts in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how complex works, line by line, in Rust.
+Read exactly how complex is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.